 The Firm has robust governance arrangements.
 Key business decisions are taken by the partners and are recorded.

-The Compliance Officer is a partner and reports directly to the Board.
+The Compliance Officer reports directly to the Board.

-The Firm has in place rules, governing staff conduct, including PAD rules, which control and mitigate conflicts of interest.
+The Firm has in place rules governing staff conduct, including PAD rules, which control and mitigate conflicts of interest.
 It also maintains a conflicts of interest register.

 Reporting Lines